BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Boldest of the Bold** `ACTIVE`

-- **Boldest of the Bold** `ACTIVE` - Cirion gains a bonus of +2 to his Courage Test when attempting to Charge an enemy with the Terror special rule.
+Cirion gains a bonus of +2 to his Courage Test when attempting to Charge an enemy with the Terror special rule.
 Additionally, when an enemy model with the Blades of the Dead special rule makes Strikes against Cirion, he treats his Courage value as 4+ rather than 6+ (before any modifiers are applied).

 </div>